 Nutrition Education and Promotion: The Role of FNS in Helping Low-Income Families Make Healthier Eating and Lifestyle Choices - A Report to Congress

 This report responds to the charge in the explanatory statement of Chairman Obey, entered into the Congressional Record Feb.
-23, 2009, regarding the request from Congress in the conference report for the Omnibus Appropriations Act, 2009 (Public Law 111–8).
+23, 2009, regarding the request from Congress in the conference report for the Omnibus Appropriations Act, 2009 (PL 111–8).
 The conference report included the following directive:

 The Food and Nutrition Service is directed to provide a report to the Committee evaluating the impact that nutrition education is having on preventing obesity and improving the likelihood that eligible low-income people will make healthy food choices within a limited budget.
 The report shall include: which programs this nutrition education is funded through; how much was provided in fiscal years (FYs) 2007 and 2008 for each program, and a description of all guidance materials and policy documents that were developed with this funding in FYs 2007 and 2008.